-There are 2 ways to measure Intensity – the level of effort (Relative) and the amount of energy (Absolute).
-Here we’ll explain the difference between relative and absolute and what they mean to your next workout.
+There are 2 ways to measure intensity.
+It is the level of effort (Relative) and the amount of energy (Absolute).
+Here we’ll explain the difference between relative and absolute ways to measure intensity and what they mean to your next workout.

 The level of effort required by a person to perform an activity.
 When using relative intensity, pay attention to how physical activity affects your heart rate and breathing.